krish-1029/agentic-podcast-system/docs/ARCHITECTURE.md

 1. **Vendor prompt locally** if ReAct is kept; tune for our tool budgets and grounding constraints.
 2. **Introduce native function-calling** for `search` and `scrape`; remove `DynamicTool` glue.
 3. **Schema-first contracts**: planner and writer operate in JSON mode with schema validation.
-4. **De-scope LC** to optional experimentation path; deterministic + function-calling path becomes the default.
+4. **De-scope LC** to optional experimentation path; native function-calling becomes the primary approach.

-Status: deterministic path already implemented; function-calling agent is a targeted near-term replacement for ReAct.
+Status: ReAct agents currently work well with prompt engineering; function-calling is a targeted upgrade for better reliability and observability.

 ## Podcast Quality Evaluation Strategy (Idea)